-IMA was founded in 2005, based on a cooperation between the ARC Seibersdorf Research GmbH, the Vienna University of Technology, and the University of Applied Sciences in Wiener Neustadt.
+ACMIT was founded in 2005, based on a cooperation between the ARC Seibersdorf Research GmbH, the Vienna University of Technology, and the University of Applied Sciences in Wiener Neustadt.
+The company name at the time of foundation was Integrated Microsystems Austria GmbH.
 The goal was to merge the existing academic know-how on micro-systems technology and create an industrial competence center for serving the industry in different application areas.

-Over time, the field of medical technology has played an increasingly important role in IMA’s activities, which finally resulted in the establishment of the competence center ACMIT at the beginning of 2010.
-The focus of ACMIT was and still is the development of medical technology and processes for minimally invasive interventions.
+Over time, the field of medical technology has played an increasingly important role in the company's activities, which resulted in the establishment of the COMET K1 competence center ACMIT – Austrian Center of Medical Innovation and Technology in 2010.
+Subsequently, the company name was changed to ACMIT Gmbh.
+Since 2010, ACMIT is fully dedicated to research and development of medical technology, from idea to clinical use.